Frequently Asked Questions

 USF offers over 100 different majors!
 Check out our undergraduate major listing here.

 What if I'm still unsure of my major?

-If a student is unsure about their major they need to visit the career resource center located at their Florida college institution.
-They should be able to help you explore different careers and the majors that best complement them.
+Students unsure about their major should visit the career resource center located at their Florida college institution.
+They should be able to help in exploring different careers and the majors that best complement them.
 There are also a lot of resources available online to help students explore different careers and majors.
 For example, What Can I Do With This Major is a great resource.

 USF also has a plethora of degrees which are very broad in nature and allow a student to explore as widely or narrowly as they like.
 Our Health Sciences, Interdisciplinary Social Sciences, Interdisciplinary Natural Sciences, and Communication degrees could be some friendly options.

 How do I make an appointment with an advisor?

 Appointments will differ depending on what major advisor the student wants to meet with.
 Please reference our Contact Us page to see how to proceed.
 Most advisors can be reached through our non-USF student eScheduler link.

 What do I need to do before registering for classes?